 The problem with this model is that it’s uneven.
 There are far more customers than there are servers.
 And each server only has a single IP address.
 This makes it easy for iPlayer to detect and block a VPNs Server/IP, as it will be the source of hundreds and thousands of simultaneous connections to BBC iPlayer.

 There are two ways to get around the block.

-1. Dedicated IP: Our recommended way is to use a VPN that lets you buy a dedicated IP.
+2. If you can afford it, we also recommend getting a Dedicated IP.
 This means you won’t be sharing your connection with anyone, which ultimately means iPlayer won’t blacklist your connection for abnormal use.

 Which VPNs still work with BBC iPlayer?